heig-vd-dai-course/heig-vd-dai-course/21-http-and-curl/PRESENTATION.md

 ---

-    - Use cURL to interact with HTTP
+    - Use curl to interact with HTTP
     - Use Java to interact with HTTP

 ## Theoretical content